Lakneswaran/react_JS/README.md

 # react_JS
-Basics &amp; Theory a small testings
+Basics &amp; Theory and testings
 - Explanation about React Native -line 60
 - Redux : line 97
 - Learning and using Tailwind css frameworks.